 Partner - Dispute Resolution and Litigation

-Sean is an experienced commercial litigation lawyer and leader of the firm’s dispute resolution division.
+Sean is an experienced commercial litigation lawyer whose practice spans a broad range of commercial and contract disputes.
 His practice spans a broad range of commercial and contract disputes.
 Particular areas of expertise include banking and financial services litigation, product liability, corporate and shareholder disputes, claims against directors and other fiduciaries, property and trusts litigation, cross-border issues and maritime law.

 Sean has appeared as counsel at all levels of the courts system and before various arbitral and other tribunals.
 He has also completed the Oxford Programme of Negotiation and regularly engages in mediation and other forms of alternative dispute resolution.

 In addition to his commercial litigation practice, Sean is a leading receivership, insolvency and restructuring lawyer.
 Significant transactions he has acted on include Central North Island Forest Partnership, Crafar Farms, Kawarau Falls, Reef Shipping, Solid Energy, Yarrows Bakers, Torchlight LP, and Dick Smith.
 He advises secured and unsecured creditors, lending syndicates, insolvency practitioners, boards and other stakeholders, and regularly acts for banks and all major insolvency advisory firms.

 Advising New Zealand voluntary administrators, and subsequently liquidators, of Dick Smith electronics products retail chain.

 Acting for receivers appointed to investment limited partnership, including in relation to investigations into the transfer of assets to a related Caymans entity.

 Advised a syndicate of banks in relation to the management of their exposure to a substantial corporate borrower